-Total provision for depreciation of \$499,232 and \$371,887 was charged to public safety of the primary government for the years ended September 30, 2015 and 2014.
-Capital assets pledged as security for long-term debt had a cost of \$6,664,793 and \$5,900,006 as of September 30, 2015 and 2014, respectively.
+Total provision for depreciation of \$518,686 and \$499,232 was charged to public safety of the primary government in 2016 and 2015, respectively.
+Capital assets pledged as security for long-term debt had a cost of \$6,817,017 and \$6,664,793 as of September 30, 2016 and September 30, 2015, respectively.

-UNEARNED REVENUE
+DEFERRED REVENUE

-Unearned revenue in the amount of \$194,875 and \$184,976 at September 30, 2015 and 2014, respectively, consisted of property tax revenue received more than 60 days following year-end (unavailable to pay liabilities of the current period).
-Governmental funds report unearned revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
+Deferred revenue in the amount of \$191,931 and \$194,875 at September 30, 2016 and 2015, respectively, consisted of property tax revenue received more than 60 days following year-end (unavailable to pay liabilities of the current period).
+Governmental funds report deferred revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.
-Unearned revenue received after 60 days is fully recognized as revenue on the government-wide statements.
-Unearned revenue at the government-wide level arises only when the District receives resources before it has a legal claim to them.
+Deferred revenue received after 60 days is fully recognized as revenue on the government-wide statements.
+Deferred revenue at the government-wide level arises only when the District receives resources before it has a legal claim to them.